 Like its counterpart in Germany, SoCraTes UK is totally community-focused.
-It’s a great opportunity to speak to and code with many like-minded and talented developers in a very relaxed and beautiful countryside hotel in the Cotswolds.
+It’s a great opportunity to speak to and code with many like-minded and talented developers in a very relaxed and beautiful hotel Wotton House, Surrey.
 The conference itself is free.
 The only thing you pay for is the hotel, including meals.

 We’ll kick off Thursday evening with introductions, then we’ll run a group discussion, talking about an issue relevant to all of us.
 After that, we’ll have dinner together to continue the conversation, twist it around and branch it in every direction.

 On Friday and Saturday, we’ll run an open space, in which every attendee is welcome and encouraged to propose talks, discussions, workshops or whatever else they choose to further every attendee’s knowledge and understanding of creating and maintaining software.